Happy St. Patrick's Day: Irish Soda Bread

 There are so many soda bread haters out there!
 I couldn't even give a slice away to my friends and neighbors this weekend!
 They all said "ew, I hate that dry, bland stuff".
 Well, I think I may have changed their minds! (most of them, anyway).

-Though my mother in law is not Irish at all, she makes a mean Irish Soda Bread.
+Though my mother in law is not Irish at all, she makes a mean Irish Soda Bread (recipe from her Irish best friend, Mrs. Dale).

 I always use her recipe, but for some reason, hers comes out better than mine.